k499wang/CustomAV/ReadME.md

 - POST /check_file: Upload a file to analyze its content.

 The system compares the provided input against a list of strings stored in the strings.txt file located in the root directory.
-You can modify or add new strings to this file to test additional scenarios.
+You can modify or add new strings to this file to test additional strings.

 # Testing the Antivirus

 ### Using the testFile.py Script

 A dedicated script, testFile.py, is provided to test the antivirus functionality.
 This script uploads a file to the server and injects a DLL into the process for runtime analysis.
+This works be starting a suspended process, injecting the dll into it, and resuming it to avoid any race conditions.

 ### Running the Test Script

-Execute the script using the following command:
+Execute the script using the following command(With the server running):

 ```
 python3 testFile.py -f <filename>